-Pages 182-186: Emphasize the importance of showing hidden characters when working with tabs.
-For hanging indents, explain the problems presented by "faking" a hanging indent with line breaks and tabs-every time text is edited or formats change, the text will reflow and leave gaps all over the text.
+Pages 184-188: Emphasize the importance of showing Hidden Characters while working with tabs.
+For hanging indents, explain the problems presented by "faking" a hanging indent with line breaks and tabs.
+Every time text is edited or its formatting changes, the text will reflow and leave gaps all over the text.